KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_clip/README.md

 The animation clip extension allows to easier define the behaviour of one or more animations.

 In general, a keyframe calculated and provided by a viewer starts at `0.0` and is incremented to infinity.
-The current calcualted keyframe is the `timestamp`.
+The current calculated keyframe is the `timestamp`.

 A glTF animation does have a keyframe start and a keyframe end.
 Today, it is not clearly defined, if the global keyframe - the `timestamp` - becomes larger than the end value of the animation.
 Many implementations start to loop the animation, but stopping or reverting the animation is a feasible option as well.
 This extension is defining this behaviour as well.